alvint/rwConfig/docs/comparison.md

 ### Strengths

-- **One file describes everything.** Names, types, allowed values, defaults and where values come from, all in one place.
+- **One file describes everything.** Names, types, allowed values, defaults, and where values come from, all in one place.
 Nothing is spread between a properties file and a constants class.
 - **Misconfiguration fails at startup**, naming the property.
 A missing value,